shaina33/todoAPI/README.md

 ##To-do API

-This is a flexible and easy-to-use to-do list API, made as a project for my Bloc studies.
+This is a flexible and easy-to-use to-do list API, made as a project for my studies with Bloc.
 Responses are in JSON format using Rails Active Model Serializers.

 ###Supported API Actions